RantAI-dev/Book5-LMVR/content/docs/foreword2.md

 </p>

 <p style="text-align: justify;">
 In the realm of AI, Rust has emerged as the best companion for developing the low-level systems that power LLM applications.
 Unlike more widely adopted languages like Python, Rust offers unmatched advantages in terms of memory safety, concurrency, and performance optimization.
 These features are especially important when building and deploying LLMs at scale, where efficiency and reliability are paramount.
-Rust’s growing ecosystem, with powerful crates like <em>burn</em> and Hugging Face’s <em>candle</em>, provides the necessary tools to implement sophisticated neural architectures while ensuring that the underlying systems are robust and efficient.
+Rust’s growing ecosystem, with powerful crates like burn and Hugging Face’s candle, provides the necessary tools to implement sophisticated neural architectures while ensuring that the underlying systems are robust and efficient.
 </p>

 <p style="text-align: justify;">